MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/compliance/apptest-bestpracticesforalcode.md

 ## Variable and field naming

 For variables they must:

 - Be named using PascalCase
-- Have the `Temp` prefix if they are temporary variables
+- Have the `temp` prefix if they are temporary variables
 - Include the object name in the name (for objects)

 Furthermore: